septheo-dev/kys-supplier-autocontrols/README.md

 # 👨‍🌾 CALLING FUNCTION

-* Put the kbis and rib in the virtual env.
-Make sure that their names are 'kbis.pdf' and 'rib.pdf'.
+* Put the registration number in the following code

 * Run the script

-* The .txt file is generated
+* The .txt file is generated with the info

 # 🚜 Call mass loading functions by siren searchs